 A Survey of Russian Doctors on HIV/AIDS

-This survey, to our knowledge the first of its kind, provides an unprecedented picture of doctors’ attitudes regarding four broad topics: 1) the extent, relative importance, and meaning of the HIV/AIDS epidemic; 2) issues related to treatment, supply needs, and physician safety; 3) the relationship between doctor and HIV infected patients; and 4) possible courses of action.
-In this preliminary report, we present the main findings with respect to each of these broad themes.
+Sarah Mendelson and Ted Gerber (University of Wisconsin-Madison) present findings from their survey of 1,208 Russian doctors on their attitudes regarding four broad topics: 1) the extent, relative importance, and meaning of the HIV/AIDS epidemic; 2) issues related to treatment, supply needs, and physician safety; 3) the relationship between doctor and HIV-infected patients; and 4) possible courses of action.
+January 2006.